Smartiepants109/startup/README.md

 Yes, that it does.

 This criterion is linked to a Learning Outcome Restricts application functionality based upon authentication Yes.
 It won't let you host if you are a guest.
-In 10 minutes, perhaps